Business Administration Course Descriptions

 An introduction to the overall functioning of an economic system with a view toward understanding the factors underlying income, employment, and prices on the aggregate level.
 Topics include such monetary and fiscal policies as suggested by the relevant theories discussed.

 Prerequisite: MAT 100 or MAT 105 or MAT 111 or MAT 122 or MAT 123 or MAT 130 or appropriate math placement test score

 An introduction to the principles underlying the behavior of business firms, resource owners, and consumers within a system of price-making markets.
 Introduces the theory of value and distribution.

 FIN 301 Managerial Finance

-An introduction to the environment of financial management, including the analysis of financial statements for planning and control, corporate securities, working capital management, capital budgeting, and financing the short- and long-term requirements of the firm.
+An introduction to the environment of financial management.
+It includes the analysis of financial statements for planning and control, corporate securities, working capital management, capital budgeting, and financing the short- and long-term requirements of the firm.

 MGT 213 Principles of Management